-One of my favorite things to make aside from Gumbo is Red Beans with Sausage.
-Being from Louisiana I never knew that red beans was considered a soup in the rest of the world.
+One of my favorite things to make aside from Gumbo is Red Beans and Rice with Sausage.
+In Louisiana, red beans are the main course.
+I never knew that red beans was considered a soup in the rest of the world.
 We eat it as a main course with cornbread and some type of greens.

 I kind of laugh because here I am posting this on a Monday and growing up in the public school system, red beans and rice was always what was served on Monday’s.
 If you are from where I am from, you know exactly what I mean.